 After obtaining independence from Portugal in 1975, Angola experienced a 27-year long civil war which only ended in 2002.
 Since then, as the second biggest oil producer in Sub-Saharan Africa, Angola’s economy has been growing rapidly and further growth is expected in the medium- to long-term mainly due to the country’s abundant mineral resources.

 Sumitomo Corporation has been operational in Angola since 1978.
 With our office in the capital city Luanda, we are now working in three core fields where we can add value and grow our businesses, thereby further contributing to the sustainable development of Angola.
-These fields are: 1) Power plant, 2) Oil related business such as OCTG, Oil Country Tubular Goods, and 3) Automotive.
-The oil industry currently generates 95% of Angola’s foreign currency income, and Sumitomo Corporation aims at contributing to the continuous development of this key industry.
-Furthermore, we intend to support Angola’s effort to diversify its economy.
+These fields are: 1) Infrastructure Project, 2) Oil related business such as Tubular Pipes and Fuel Oils, and 3) Trade such as Food.
+The oil industry currently generates 95% of Angola’s foreign currency income and Angolan government wants to diversify the industries.
+We, Sumitomo Corporation, is aiming at contributing to this diversification.

 Antananarivo Liaison Office